Mudslide victims: School founder, real estate broker remembered

 Rebecca Riskin

-Riskin was a Los Angeles native and a long-time real estate agent.
+Riskin was a Los Angeles native and a longtime real estate agent.
 The founder of Riskin Partners, she moved to Montecito in 1990, according to a biography on her company's website.

-The luxury real estate agency called her loss "incredibly devastating" and said she was an exceptional woman.
+The luxury real estate agency called her loss "incredibly devastating" and said Riskin was an exceptional woman.

 "We intend to carry out her life's work with the same strength, grace and elegance that wholly defined Rebecca," the statement said.